 Restrict your diet to liquids and soft foods that are comfortable for you to eat.
 As the wounds heal, you will be able to advance your diet.

-Follow all surgery recovery instructions to give your body the best chance to heal.
+Lastly, follow all surgery recovery instructions to give your body the best chance to heal.
+Multiple teeth extraction recovery will be smoother if you follow all the post-surgical instructions.